 Quantifying performance and effort for athletes like this is so simple that many coaches dismiss its effectiveness.

-The physics of strength
+The physics of strength and velocity

 Strength is the ability to generate force.
 Often we measure force as the load lifted, but the force is actually measured as Newtons (N).